neherlab/covid19_scenarios/README.md

 ## Contributing and curating data:

 ### Adding case count data for a new region:
-  Steps:
+The steps to follow are:

- - Identify a source for case counts data that is updated frequently (at least daily) as outbreak evolves.
+##### Identify a source for case counts data that is updated frequently (at least daily) as outbreak evolves.
   * Write a script that downloads and converts raw data into TSV format
       - Columns: [time, cases, deaths, hospitalized, ICU, recovered]
+      - **Important:** all columns must be cumulative data.
-        - The time column must be a string formatted as "YYYY-MM-DD"
+      - The time column **must** be a string formatted as ``YYYY-MM-DD``
-        - Try to keep the same order of columns for hygiene, although it should ultimately matter
+      - Try to keep the same order of columns for hygiene, although it should not ultimately matter
       - If data is missing, please leave the entry empty
   * Place the script into the parsers directory
       - The name should correspond to the region name desired in the scenario.
-        - There *must* be a function parse() defined that outputs the TSV into the correct directory.
+      - There **must** be a function parse() defined that outputs the TSV into the correct directory.
-    * Commit the produced TSV file into the correct directory
+  * Commit the produced ``.tsv`` file into the correct directory
       - The structure of the directory is Region/Sub-Region/Country/
       - Region and Sub-Region are designated as per the U.N.
       - U.N. designations are found within country_codes.csv
       - Please use only the U.N. designated name for the country, region, and sub-region.
   * All TSV files will be bundled into a json database into the app on next build
       - The case counts should be displayed as data-points onto the associated scenario
- - Update the *sources.json* file to contain all relevant metadata.
+##### Update the *sources.json* file to contain all relevant metadata.
   * The three fields are:
       - primarySource = The URL/path to the raw data
       - dataProvenance = The organization behind the data collection
       - license = The license governing the usage of data

 ### Updating/editing case count data for the existing region:
   We note that this option is not preferred relative to a script that automatically updates as outlined above.
   However, if there is no accessible data sources, one can manually enter the data.
 To do so

-* Commit a manually entered TSV file into the correct directory
+##### Commit a manually entered file into the correct directory
  - The structure of the directory is Region/Sub-Region/Country/
  - Region and Sub-Region are designated as per the U.N.
  - U.N. designations are found within country_codes.csv
  - Please use only the U.N. designated name for the country, region, and sub-region.

 ### Adding/editing population data for a country and/or region:
   As of now all data used to initialize scenarios used by our model is found within populationData.tsv It has the following form:

-    ```
-    name    populationServed    ageDistribution hospitalBeds    ICUBeds suspectedCaseMarch1st   importsPerDay
+    name    populationServed    ageDistribution hospitalBeds    ICUBeds suspectedCaseMarch1st   importsPerDay Switzerland ...
-    Switzerland ...
-    ```

   - Names: the U.N. designated name found within country_codes.csv
       * For a sub-region/city, please prefix the name with the three letter country code of the containing country.
 See country_codes.csv for the correct letters.
   - populationServed: a number with the population size